dogweather/forkful/content/en/go/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?

-Working with XML in Go involves parsing (reading) and generating (writing) XML documents—a standard format for structured data interchange.
-Programmers do it for data storage, configuration settings, or data exchange between systems, especially in environments where XML is the preferred or legacy data format.

 ## How to:

 ### Parsing XML in Go
 To parse XML in Go, you use the `encoding/xml` package.
 This package provides the necessary tools to unmarshal (parse) XML into Go structs.
 For example, consider the following XML data representing a book: